shahsyedusa/website/README.md

 * ~~Add Contact section/form to create a draft, add form validation/sanitation~~
 * Fix bug where clicking projects nav menu and then not selecting anything will still have the button highlighted on projects (even though that page isn't selected)
 * Add Spotify profile to footer
-* Fix bug where footer is like weird and not responsive
+* Fix bug where you scroll down and footer is not responsive and there are spacing issues around it
 * ~~Validate HTML~~
 * ~~Deploy site (go live!)~~
 * ~~Add page analytics~~